mikemoorenyc/wp-boot/README.md

 Steps to set up wordpress site
 ==============================
-1. Run `sudo npm install` to install all the needed gulp tasks.
+1. Run `sudo npm install` to install all the needed gulp modules.
 1. In `gulpfile.js`, change the `buildDir` variable to the appropriate folder name.
 I usually do something like `<nameofproject>-build`.
 2. Site directory is generated in `footer.php` to be used in scripting.
-3. In `header.php`, change the `<title>` copy to the name of the site you are building.

 4. Set up your variables for width breaks in `scss/variables.scss` & `js/site.js`.
 5. Create your favicons.
 6. In `style.css`, change the content up at the top so it relates to the site you're building.